 The V14 fixed blade dagger from Spartan is an example of a classic WW2 commando dagger that meets modern design, manufacturing, and cutting-edge material.
 This dagger has a full-length double-sided blade ground from thick 0.25-inch stainless CPM S45VN blade steel.

 The blade size is 6 3/4" and is constructed out of stainless CPM S35VN Steel with SpartaCoat and PVD Zirconium Nitride in flat black.
-S35VN is known for it all around high-quality performance; blending excellent edge retention, rust resistance, and toughness.
+S35VN is known for it all-around high-quality performance; blending excellent edge retention, rust resistance, and toughness.

-Spartan Blades didn't stop the symmetric double ground blade, the handle is a comfortable ergonomic design and to assist in indexing, it is oblong with flats on each side - a deviation from the usual.
+Spartan Blades didn't stop the symmetric double-ground blade, the handle is a comfortable ergonomic design and to assist in indexing, it is oblong with flats on each side - a deviation from the usual.
 The full tang construction provides a fixed blade with maximum strength and in this case an excellent balance.
-The total size of this tactical dagger is 11 5/8" and a weight of under 10 ounces.
+The total size of this tactical dagger is 11 5/8" and has a weight of under 10 ounces.